 Lab 2: Structure contour mapping (20 pts.):

-Structure contour maps are basically the same as topographic maps, where the surface being mapped is some geologic surface.
+Structure contour maps are basically the same as topographic maps, where the surface being mapped is some geologic surface, often in the subsurface.
 Geologic surfaces commonly mapped in this way are:

-There are some differences with standard topographic maps.
+There are some differences between standard topographic maps and structural contour maps.
 Your surface does not have to be continuous everywhere, but can be truncated.
 For example the surface created by the top of a sill can be truncated by a fault.

 You can also contour and 'map' other features than a physical surface.
 In this case the z axis instead of being elevation can be any physical/chemical parameter.
 For example, you can contour geophysical parameters such as the acceleration of gravity, or the strength of a magnetic field.
 When working with contaminant plumes the z parameter is the concentration of some contaminant.
 Isopach maps are where you are contouring the thickness of some unit.

-When contouring you are assuming that for some x,y area the z values form a smooth continous surface.
+When contouring you are assuming that for some area with data located by x, y values, the z values form a smooth continous surface.

 Trig functions for a right triangle:

-Exercise 1: Use the structure contour map below to answer the following questions.
+Exercise 1: structure contours.
+Use one of the three structure contour maps provided below (as specified by the instructor) to answer the following questions.
+The assumption here is that there is no significant topography.

 a) The contours shown are on a fault surface and the numbers are meters above sea level.
 What is the strike of the fault (you will need a protractor to answer this)?